 Deborah Goodman of the North Carolina Department of Public Instruction is a member of the ETC executive committee.

 Katherine Davis, Learning Technology Systems Business Analyst, North Carolina Community College System

 Deborah Goodman, Lead Consultant, Digital Teaching and Learning, North Carolina Department of Public Instruction

 Technology Purchasing Savings

-Schools, universities and agencies in SREB states saved $3.3 million on over $33 million in technology purchases during fiscal year 2017 — double the FY2016 savings — through SREB’s participation in MHECtech discount agreements.
+Schools, universities and agencies in SREB states saved $8.3 million on over $83 million in technology purchases during fiscal year 2018 — more than double the FY2017 savings — through SREB’s participation in MHECtech discount agreements.
 Organizations in each of the 16 SREB states participated.